cyrilwanner/npm-autoinstaller/README.md

 If you have a different setup or don't use the default package.json location or name, you can change the `files` property.
 It will automatically look for changes of all files in this array.

+You can also take a look at [User Configs](#user-configs) if you want to change a config just for yourself and not for all contributors.

 ## Other package managers (bower, yarn, ...)

 npm-autoinstaller supports these package- or dependency managers out of the box: `npm`, `bower` and `composer`.